Siegel226/tribute_page/README.md

-This is a tribute page for Julius Augustus Caesar done with [FreeCodeCamp.org](https://learn.freecodecamp.org/)
+This is a tribute page for Gaius Julius Caesar, done with [FreeCodeCamp.org](https://learn.freecodecamp.org/)